 The Curator's contact details are below, contact him if you wish to preview the collection, preferably with one or two weeks notice of your intended visit.

 The Museum Trustees continue to meet.
 They are: Adrian Wright (chairman & charity chair), David Adamson (charity secretary), Alan Shipp (treasurer), Clive Hill (514 Squadron association), Robert Stripe and Dave Hornby.
 The Curator is an ex-officio trustee so also attends these meetings.

 Museum saved by villagers

 The fate of Waterbeach Barracks Museum was put in the balance when the Ministry of Defence decided in July 2011 to close Waterbeach Barracks.
-The barracks site is to be sold for housing – it's due to close on 31 March 2013.
+The Museum has been on the site since 1984, when it was set up by the Royal Engineers.
+The museum closed permanently in September 2012 and the building emptied.
+The whole Barracks and former airfield site closed on 31 March 2013.

 The Museum was set up to commemorate the men and women who served at RAF Waterbeach from its opening in 1941 until 1966, and those in the Army - 39 Engineer Regiment, Royal Engineers - who took over the airfield buildings and runways, from 1966 to 2012.

-The search is now on to find a new home for the collection of documents, artefacts and photos, much of it donated by members of the RAF’s 514 Squadron, who flew Lancasters from Waterbeach during the Second World War.
+In 2012 a search was made to find a new home for the collection of documents, artefacts and photos, much of it donated by members of the RAF’s 514 Squadron, who flew Lancasters from Waterbeach during the Second World War.
 Veterans from the squadron return to the village every summer for a reunion, and hope to continue this tradition.
-The whole museum collection is now in safe & dry storage, outside the barracks.
+From 2012 to 2016 the whole museum collection was in safe & dry storage, outside the Barracks.